stdlib-examples/project-stripe-coupon-slack-app/README.md

 Click **Link Resource** and follow the instructions to build and link a Slack app.

-**Note:** Once deployed, you will still need to register the `/create-coupon` and `/apply-coupon` commands separately in your Slack app dashboard.
+After you choose your app, you will still need to register the `/create-coupon` and `/apply-coupon` commands separately in your Slack app dashboard.
-For the slash command's request URL, enter `https://<username>.events.stdlib.com/`.

 ### Creating the Commands on Slack

-You can create the `/create-coupon` and `/apply-coupon` commands by visiting [api.slack.com/apps](https://api.slack.com/apps), selecting your app, then clicking **Slash commands** on the left sidebar.
+You can create the `/create-coupon` and `/apply-coupon` commands by visiting [api.slack.com/apps](https://api.slack.com/apps), selecting your app, then clicking **Slash Commands** on the left sidebar.

 ![](./readme/images/slack-create-command.png)